 I’ll start as I mean to go on, I made a mistake, a genuine, heartfelt, good God I shouldn’t have done that mistake.
 I eventually walked, went back to University, completed a Masters and the world is a different place.
 Sadly, over a year later, the Sensee fiasco is ongoing.

-Sensee outsources the physical call centre bit to employees.
-It sells itself as a guaranteed happy place to work, a place with no commute, a place where you get to be your own boss, make up your own hours and be simply be amazing.
+Sensee outsources the physical call centre bit to its employees.
+It sells itself as a guaranteed happy place to work, a place with no commute, a place where you get to be your own boss, make up your own hours and be simply amazing.

 Having had difficulty securing work that didn’t involve flights back and forward to Belfast, this seemed almost too good to be true.

-If you happen to be on a call when they release hours you ended up working the hours’ no one else wanted.
+If you happen to be on a call when they release hours you ended up working the hours’ no one else wants.
 So, four hours in the morning, 7am start.
 Three in the afternoon, say 2pm – 5pm and one from 7pm to 8pm.
 Enough hours to get to eight but they’ll cost you 13 hours of your day.

 Work-life balances are for wimps.
-WIMPS.